 Tool Reduces Ocean Conflicts

-Offering a cohesive approach to offshore management, the Mid-Atlantic Regional Ocean Action Plan aids industries connected to offshore energy, tourism, undersea cables, and marine traffic.
+The Takeaway: Offering a cohesive approach to offshore management, the Mid-Atlantic Regional Ocean Action Plan aids industries connected to offshore energy, tourism, undersea cables, and marine traffic.

 The Mid-Atlantic annually generates $2 trillion, or 14 percent of the U.S. gross domestic product, through activities that include commercial and recreational fishing; transportation; renewable energy production; telecommunications; science and research; and tourism.
 The region also represents a microcosm of coastal uses in every region.
 The Mid-Atlantic Regional Ocean Action Plan brought together stakeholders from these six states to create an interconnected offshore management approach.
 NOAA’s Office for Coastal Management was, and continues to be, a key participant and leader.